Does mesoscopic elasticity control viscous slowing down in glassforming liquids?: Discussion

-Our results for models that obey $\Delta E \propto \kappa$ reinforce the idea --- established by the early findings of Refs.~\citenum{Schober_correlate_modes_dynamics,widmer2008irreversible,harrowell_2009,schoenholz2014understanding} --- that mesoscopic elasticity and soft quasilocalized excitations should play an important role in future theories of viscosity, dynamical heterogeneity and facilitation.
-Our results are fully consistent with the work of Ref.~\citenum{landes2021elastoplasticity}, which demonstrates that dynamical facilitation is elastically mediated.
-This underlines the necessity of reliably extracting the full field of soft QLMs (a study that is currently underway), and points to QLMs' mutual interaction --- and how it is correlated with dynamical facilitation --- as an important direction of future research.
+Our results for models that obey $\Delta E \propto \kappa$ reinforce the hypothesis --- established by the early findings of Refs.~\citenum{Schober_correlate_modes_dynamics,widmer2008irreversible,harrowell_2009,schoenholz2014understanding} --- that mesoscopic elasticity and soft quasilocalized excitations should play an important role in future theories of viscosity, dynamical heterogeneity and facilitation.
+This idea is strengthened by the work of Ref.~\citenum{landes2021elastoplasticity}, which demonstrates that dynamical facilitation is elastically mediated.
+Combined, these results suggest QLMs' mutual interaction may be the underlying mechanism of dynamical facilitation, in analogy to how QLMs' collective dynamics determine plastic flow under shear deformation.\cite{lemaitre2004, manning2011, plastic_modes_prerc, nicolas2018deformation} These important questions underline the necessity of reliably extracting the full field of soft QLMs (a study that is currently underway).
 Furthermore, it would be interesting to correlate local particle mobility with micromechanical properties of soft QLMs such as their stiffness and anharmonicity of their associated local energies,\cite{kapteijns2020nonlinear} especially under shear.
 Finally, the connection between mesoscopic elasticity and structural relaxation should be verified out of equilibrium (below $T_g$).

-Our results for the models that do \emph{not} obey $\Delta E \propto \kappa$ make clear that the connection between soft excitations in the inherent state and structural relaxation in the supercooled liquid is not universal.
-In fact, these models' extremely high transition rate between inherent states raises doubts about the assumption that a single inherent state is representative of the glass phase.
+Our results for the models that do \emph{not} obey $\Delta E \propto \kappa$ make clear that the connection between soft excitations in the inherent structure and structural relaxation in the supercooled liquid is not universal.
+In fact, these models' extremely high transition rate between inherent structures raises doubts about the assumption that a single inherent structure is representative of the glass phase.
 Future research should aim to understand the nature of these rapid transitions, and determine if a distinction can be made between transitions that contribute to relaxation and those that do not.